mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-02-sequence-homology.md

 ---
-title: Sequence homology and alignment
+title: Sequence alignment and homology searches
 ---

 # Sequence homology and alignment